JfromNWMS/datafun-06-eda/README.md

 # Project datafun-06-eda

 The purpose of this project is to perform EDA on a well known clean dataset in a jupyter notebook.
 The data set being used for this project is the mtcars data set found as a dataset in base R and was originaly taken from a 1974 issue of Motor Trend magazine.
-The dataset can be found on GitHub here [here](https://gist.github.com/seankross/a412dfbd88b3db70b74b)
+The dataset can be found on GitHub here: [mtcars](https://gist.github.com/seankross/a412dfbd88b3db70b74b)

 ---